bosborne/BioPythonUtils/README.md

 atgctgtcaatcacgattctgttggtgctcatagcagagggctcctctcagaattacacg
 gggagtcctgtgatatgcctgggacatcatgctgtatccaatgggacaatggtgaaaacg
 ~~~~
-Translation starts at the first codon and continues to the last, including stop codons.
+Translation starts at the first codon and continues to the last, regardless of stop codons.

 #### "Download Sequence"

 Downloads sequence from [NCBI](http://www.ncbi.nlm.nih.gov) using the selected ids.
 Ids can be delimited by commas, returns, or space.
 For example:
 ~~~~